abbasghori29/slack-bot/readme.md

 3. Run tests: `pytest`
 4. Submit a pull request

-### Improving the Model

-You can improve the model's performance by:

-1. Adding more examples to the knowledge base
-2. Adjusting the LLM prompt in `get_llm_response` function
-3. Fine-tuning the vector search parameters

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.